-Review the job posting and school website/social media pages before the interview to familiarize yourself with the methods you will have to use in this role to encourage students to explore their learning in unique ways, or methods the school has used or will soon be using.
-Answer by providing examples included on the posting or school website/social media pages, including your own experience in similar roles, if you have any.
+Review the job posting and school website/social media pages before the interview to familiarize yourself with the methods you will have to use in this role to assess student learning, or methods the school has used or will use in the future.
+Answer by providing examples included on the job posting or school website/social media pages, including your own experience in similar roles, if you have any.
 Alternatively mention some of the methods listed on the job posting or school website/social media pages are methods you look forward to using and why, to demonstrate a motivation to undertake training despite not currently having the required experience for this role.

-"The methods I have used to encourage students to explore their learning in unique ways are (X methods listed on the job posting or school website).
-For instance, in my last position as (X position title) for (X company), I (... detailed information regarding the methods used, which have contributed to successful and unique learning experiences)."
+"The methods I have used to assess student learning are (X methods listed on the job posting or school website).
+For instance, in my last position as (X position title) for (X company), I (... detailed information regarding the methods used, which have contributed to successful learning experiences)."

 Tell the interviewer whether you have a mentor or a role model and if so, in what capacity he/she influenced you and strongly influenced your career.
 Alternatively, mention any individual who has had a strong influence on you - and in what capacity, in a previous position or a university setting, or in a volunteer capacity.

 "I do not have a mentor.
 However, the individual I consider a role model, who has had the strongest influence on me and my career, is (X individual, e.g., supervisor at (X company)).
 This person strongly influenced me because (X reasons, such as this person made you realize the life purpose and that you should always remain highly dedicated to your students, by virtue of his/her attitude on a daily basis toward her work and individuals he/she interacted with)."